MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-debug.md

 ## Test your app

-To test your application in a realistic setting as you prepare for distribution, it's best to sign your application and then install it.
+To deploy your packaged application for end-to-end production testing as you prepare for distribution, you need to sign your package with a certificate that is trusted on the machine you're deploying the app.

 ### Test an application that you packaged by using Visual Studio

 Visual Studio signs your application by using a test certificate.
 You'll find that certificate in the output folder that the **Create App Packages** wizard generates.
-The certificate file has the *.cer* extension and you'll have to install that certificate into the **Trusted Root Certification Authorities** store on the PC that you want to test your application on.
-See [Sideload your package](../package/packaging-uwp-apps.md#sideload-your-app-package).
+The certificate file has the *.cer* extension and you'll have to install that certificate into the **Trusted People** certificate store on the PC that you want to test your application on.
+See [Package a desktop or UWP app in Visual Studio](../package/packaging-uwp-apps.md#generate-an-app-package).

-### Test an application that you packaged by using the Desktop App Converter (DAC)
+### Test an application that you packaged using a different tool

-If you package your application by using the Desktop App Converter, you can use the ``sign`` parameter to automatically sign your application by using a generated certificate.
-You'll have to install that certificate, and then install the app.
-See [Run the packaged app](desktop-to-uwp-run-desktop-app-converter.md#run-app).
+If you package your application outside of Visual Studio you can sign your application package using the Sign Tool.
+If the cert you used for signing is not trusted on the machine you're testing on, you'll need to install the cert to Trusted People certificate store before installing the app package.

-### Manually sign apps (Optional)
+#### Sign your application package

-You can also sign your application manually.
-Here's how
+To manually sign your application package:

 1. Create a certificate.
 See [Create a certificate](../package/create-certificate-package-signing.md).

-2. Install that certificate into the **Trusted Root** or **Trusted People** certificate store on your system.
+2. Install that certificate into the **Trusted People** certificate store on your system.

 3. Sign your application by using that certificate, see [Sign an app package using SignTool](../package/sign-app-package-using-signtool.md).